cybozu-go/meows/docs/design.md

   However, if `Pod`s are recreated in some reasons, it cannot register itself again.
 - Persistent volumes can store the resitration information, but stateful workloads are generally more diffcult to manage than stateless workloads.

+Update:
+Originally, `runsvc.sh` is thought to be able to run in 1 hour or more after `config.sh` is done, but it turns out that we should execute `runsvc.sh` withi about 30 seconds after executing `config.sh`.
+This means that `config.sh` which registers a runner on GitHub has to run after the initialization step.
+So, an initialiation step might be time-consuming, but it's limited to finishing a job in 1 hour in the current design.

+This might be improved by taking the way that the controller updates a `Secret` periodically.
+Otherwise, we have to create a server responsible for getting registration tokens and have runners make a request for the server to get a token right after the initialiation is done.